Next on FDA's agenda: Booster shots of Moderna, J&J vaccines

 On Thursday and Friday, the Food and Drug Administration convenes its independent advisers for the first stage in the process of deciding whether extra doses of the two vaccines should be dispensed and, if so, who should get them and when.
 The final go-ahead is not expected for at least another week.

-The process is meant to bolster public confidence in the vaccines' safety and effectiveness.
-But it has already led to conflicts and disagreements among various experts and agencies.
+The process is meant to bolster public confidence in the vaccines.
+But it has already led to conflicts among experts and agencies — and documents the FDA released Tuesday suggest this week’s decisions will be equally difficult.

-For example, last month the CDC advisory panel backed Pfizer boosters at the six-month point for older Americans, nursing home residents and people with underlying health problems.
+In one earlier vaccine dispute, the CDC's advisory panel last month backed Pfizer boosters at the six-month point for older Americans, nursing home residents and people with underlying health problems.
 But CDC Director Dr. Rochelle Walensky overruled her advisers and decided boosters should also be offered to those with high-risk jobs such as teachers and health care workers, adding tens of millions more Americans to the list.

 Some health experts fear the back-and-forth deliberations are muddling the public effort to persuade the unvaccinated to get their first shots.
 They worry that the talk of boosters will lead people to wrongly doubt the effectiveness of the vaccines in the first place.

-As the FDA's panel meets to review the Moderna and J&J vaccines, its decisions this time are likely to be even more complicated, with experts discussing whether a third Moderna shot should contain just half the original dose and what’s the best timing for a second shot of the single-dose J&J vaccine.
+When the FDA's panel meets to review the Moderna and J&J vaccines, experts will discuss whether a third Moderna shot should contain just half the original dose and what’s the best timing for a second shot of the single-dose J&J vaccine.

 The panel will also look into the safety and effectiveness of mixing-and-matching different brands of vaccine, something regulators have not endorsed so far.